preciofishbone/OmniaDocsG2/pages/page-approval/using-multi-step-approval/index.rst

 Using multi-step approval for pages
 =============================================

-**This page is just started.
-Note that the information added here are still preliminary.**

 In Omnia 7.1 and later, multi-step approval can be set up.
 This page contains a simple example.

 Multi-step approval must be activated in the page collection settings.
 For information on how to activate and set up this option, see the following page: :doc:`Page Collection Settings </pages/page-collections/page-collection-settings/index>`